tthathac/docker-images/OracleDatabase/RAC/OracleDNSServer/README.md

 # Build the OracleDNSServer Docker image

-1. Clone the git repository from the [DNS repository] . https://github.com/tthathac/docker-images/tree/patch-1
+1. Clone the git repository from the [DNS repository](https://github.com/tthathac/docker-images/tree/patch-1)